SeHamdyMostafa/App-Store/README.md

 ## API Integration
 This application communicates with an external API to perform the following actions:
 - Fetch categories and products.
+- Add or update products in the cart list.
-- Add, update, or delete products in the cart or favorites list.
+- Add or delete products in the favorites list.

 ## Screenshots